Violent mergers revisited: The origin of the fastest stars in the Galaxy: Introduction

 Here, we revisit the violent merger scenario, simulating the explosion of a binary system consisting of two $1.1\,\mathrm{M_\odot}$ and $0.7\,\mathrm{M_\odot}$ carbon-oxygen white dwarfs with the moving mesh code \textsc{arepo} \citep{Arepo, Pakmor2016, Weinberger2020}.
 We are in particular able to follow the pre-merger evolution more faithfully and at better numerical resolution than previous simulations.
 Moreover, we model the nuclear burning in the detonation more accurately than the original simulations \citep{Pakmor2012b}.
 We summarise the methods and setup of our simulation in Section~\ref{sec:methods}.

 We then show in Section~\ref{sec:explosion} that the inspiral, ignition, and explosion are in many aspects very similar to previous simulations of violent mergers.
 However, we find one critical difference: the secondary white dwarf is not fully burned.
 Despite being partially disrupted at the time of ignition and hit by the explosion, its core survives the explosion and remains bound.
-We characterise the bound remnant in Section~\ref{sec:remnant} and argue that this surviving, very low mass and fast moving carbon-oxygen white dwarf, is a good candidate to explain the extreme hyper-velocity white dwarfs D6-1 and D6-3 found with \textit{Gaia} \citep{Shen2018}.
+We characterise the bound remnant in Section~\ref{sec:remnant} and argue that this surviving, very low mass and fast moving star, is a good candidate to explain the extreme hyper-velocity stars D6-1 and D6-3 found with \textit{Gaia} \citep{Shen2018}.

 Our new simulation models the initial inspiral for an unprecedented length of time.
 We exploit this to analyse the properties of the material that is expelled from the binary system during the last phase of the inspiral to form circumstellar material in Section~\ref{sec:csm}.
 We discuss the impact of our results for violent mergers, and in general for peculiar supernovae and normal Type Ia supernovae in Section~\ref{sec:discussion}.
 Finally, we conclude with a summary and an outlook in Section~\ref{sec:summary}.